 The Department of Psychology has extensive laboratory and computer facilities to support faculty and student research.
-These facilities include more than 5,000 square feet of renovated space including research cubicles and counseling offices.
-These facilities are computer controlled and equipped with closed-circuit videotape recording capability.
-Animal facilities are also available.
-Computer support includes several microcomputers within the department, and terminal connections to several mainframe computers.
-Internship and practicum sites are available at such centers as Hook Rehabilitation Center of Community Hospital, Crossroads Rehabilitation Center, the Indiana University Medical Center, and other organizations in the metropolitan Indianapolis area.
+More than 8,000 square feet of laboratory space in the new School of Science complex is devoted to psychological research in the areas of clinical rehabilitation psychology, industrial/organizational psychology, life-span development, cognition, and sensation and perception.
+Separate animal quarters and modern laboratories are also available to support research in animal experimental psychology and psychobiology.
+Computer support includes microcomputer clusters and networks within the department and terminal connections to several mainframe computers.
+Internship and practicum sites are available at the Indiana University Medical Center and with numerous other organizations in the metropolitan Indianapolis area.

 A maximum of 12 credit hours can be transferred into the M.S. program, and a maximum of 36 credit hours can be transferred into the doctoral program.
-Transfer hours will be accepted only if they are appropriate and judged acceptable by a student's plan-of-study committee.
+Transfer hours will be accepted only if they are appropriate and judged acceptable by the student's plan-of-study committee.